-Current Walden Program: BS, Psychology with a concentration in Counseling
+Current Walden Program: MS, in Clinical Mental Health Counseling with a concentration in Marriage, Family, and Couple Counseling

-Hobbies and Interests: Reading, writing, sewing, video games, cosplay
+Hobbies and Interests: Reading, writing, journaling, sewing, cosplay, video games, being creative, and animals.

 Why did you choose Walden for your undergraduate degree?